Emilux/goingOutAnimation.js/readme.md

 ## Install

-Download the goingOutAnimation.js or goingOutAnimation.min.js and load in your html file.
+Download the goingOutAnimation.js or goingOutAnimation.min.js and load it in your html file.

 ```html
 <script src="goingOutAnimation.min.js"></script>
 ```

-You will need to implement the [animate.js](https://animejs.com/) library if you goingOutAnimation.js to work.
+You will need to implement the [animate.js](https://animejs.com/) library if you want goingOutAnimation.js to work.
 You can download it from the animate.js github [here](https://github.com/juliangarnier/anime/) or use the CDN.